nilin/contra-muon/README.md

 Nilin

-Contra-Muon and Power-Muon (p<0) are exaggerations of Muon which further boost small singular values or damped large singular values of the gradient.
+Contra-Muon and Power-Muon (p<0) are exaggerations of Muon which further boost small singular values or apply damping to large singular values of the gradient.
+The goal is to compensate for the smaller leverage of small singular directions to boost diversity in training.

 ## Background

-[Muon](https://kellerjordan.github.io/posts/muon/) modifies the momentum gradient by making all singular values close to 1, thereby boosting the small singular modes.
+[Muon](https://kellerjordan.github.io/posts/muon/) modifies the momentum gradient of matrix-shaped weights by making all singular values close to 1, thereby boosting the small singular modes.
+Muon is not only a definition in terms of linear algebra, but also an algorithm which calculcates the update efficiently using Newton-Schultz iteration.

 ## Contra-Muon